structron/ConDenseCap/README.md

 }
 ```

-### Dense Captioning Labeling Data
+### Labeling Data

-Please contact the authors of this paper to obtain the images:
+Please contact the authors of this paper to obtain the label files:

 ```
 place-holder-bibtex